BrightspaceUI/core/components/table/README.md

 </d2l-table-wrapper>
 ```

-If your table uses single selection, you should add an `aria-label` to the header instead (or use `offscreen` text).
+If your table uses single selection, you should add a simple `aria-label` to the header instead.
 <!-- docs: demo -->
 ```html
 <script type="module">